ZainRizvi/server3-langgraph/PLAN.md

         -   Import types from `@langchain/langgraph-sdk/react`
         -   Match the interface provided by StreamExternal as closely as possible
         -   Use type assertions for simplified local implementations

+- [ ] **Task 3.5: Unify Stream Context Types and Remove Temporary Casts.**
+    -   **Files to modify:** `apps/web/src/providers/StreamLocal.tsx`, `apps/web/src/components/thread/messages/ai.tsx`, `apps/web/src/components/thread/messages/human.tsx`
+    -   **Goal:** Ensure that the StreamLocal context matches the type/interface expected by StreamExternal and the UI components, and remove all temporary `as any` type casts added for build compatibility.
+    -   **Implementation:**
+        -   Update StreamLocal to provide all required fields and methods.
+        -   Refactor UI components to use the unified type without any casts.
+        -   Remove all `as any` usages related to stream context.

 ### Part 4: Add Validation and Testing